 I was disappointed.
-There was much less traffic than I expected and the streets seemed bereft of people.
-I thought that the streets would be filled with local, tourist and students walking around and patronizing the local bars and restaurants.
+There was much less traffic than I expected, and the streets seemed empty of people.
+I thought that the streets would be filled with local, tourist and students walking around and visiting the local bars and restaurants.
 But not this night.

-I parked on Witherspoon Street.
+Normally I park in the Spring Street parking deck, but tonight I found street parking on Witherspoon Street.
 This was unusual.
-On a busy night, traffic is hard to find in Princeton.
-Normally I park in the Spring Street parking deck.
+On a normal busy night, street parking is hard to find in Princeton.
 This was further proof that tonight would be a slow night.

 Why did any of that matter?
 My vision for the weekly challenge was to photograph the cars and people walking by on Nassau Street.
 We walked up Witherspoon Street and crossed Nassau Street to the gates of Princeton University.

 I set up the tripod, framed the shot of Hamilton Jewelers, and waited.
 The traffic was light, and there was only a little foot traffic.
 My wife and I conversed with passing students who were curious as what I was doing.
 It must have seemed strange to them; a man with a camera on a tripod photographing what seemed to be space.

 I shot at 10, 15, 20, and 30 seconds exposures.
 My wife and I walked over to Washington Road, and I took a few shots of the water feature near the Woodrow Wilson School.
 We watched a young woman walk barefoot through the water.
 Some students were sitting and conversing on the far end, enjoying the chill, but not cold, air.

 We slowly walked back to the car.